saber-notes/saber/privacy_policy.md

 For users who don't want to choose a custom Nextcloud server, the official Saber server is hosted at [nc.saber.adil.hanney.org](https://nc.saber.adil.hanney.org).
-This server is run by me (Adil Hanney) and hosted in the European Union (The Netherlands).
+This server is run by me (Adil Hanney) and hosted in the Netherlands.
+Data may ephemerally pass through the United Kingdom (where I'm based) during essential server maintenance but will not be stored here.

 To maintain privacy, all notes are encrypted before being sent to the cloud.
 A randomly generated key is used to encrypt the notes.